bFay9402/pokedex/README.md

 # PokeDex

 ## Tech used
-HTML, CSS, JavaScript, Semantic UI
+HTML, CSS, JavaScript, Semantic UI, PokeAPI

 ### Purpose of this project
 The purpose of the project was to practice using the fetch api and async/await functions.